ab8266339/biu/README.md

 * Just for fun and feature demo, no support available.
 * Main class bglutil.Biu
 * Setup static final CONFIG parameters in bglutil.Biu before compile.
-* Must setup ~/.aws/credentials with profile name such as "virginia", "tokyo", "china", "beijing", "global", etc. Go through the source for their usage.
+* Must setup ~/.aws/credentials with profile name align with region name such as "virginia", "tokyo", "china", "beijing", "global", etc. Go through the source for their usage.
 * Code here is simply feature piling up.
 * Other required libraries "AWS SDK for Java 1.10.76", "AWS KCL", "Apache Commons Lang"